June 30, 2020

-Please join Ag Equipment Intelligence Editor/Publisher Dave Kanicki and George Russell, Managing Member of MAC for a free webinar where they share their first look and analysis of the just-completed "2020 Big Dealer Report."
+Ag Equipment Intelligence Editor/Publisher Dave Kanicki and George Russell, Managing Member of MAC hosted a free webinar on Thursday, May 28th where they shared their first look and analysis of the just-completed "2020 Big Dealer Report."
 Over 300 people attended the webinar.

-During this live webinar event, Kanicki and Russell will discuss:
+During this live webinar event, Kanicki and Russell discussed:

 Detailed changes among large dealerships

 The latest merger and acquisition news on North American "big dealers"